 Before you send them out the door, there are a few more boxes that need to be checked.
 First, make sure that you remind them of the most important aspects of their purchase — how to use the product, dosage considerations, and when to consume it based on their desired effects.
 It’s best to send them off with a full usage plan.
 Having literature and educational content on hand will ensure that they always have something to reference.
 Before they leave, make a note in their customer profile about what was discussed and considerations for the next time they come in.

 For seniors, consuming cannabis can be an intriguing but potentially scary prospect.
 It’s our job as retailers and dispensaries to ensure that they have the best possible cannabis shopping experience, both in-store and when they use the products.
 Following the tips in this article will ensure that you provide a comfortable and positive experience for seniors who are interested in buying cannabis products.

 Serve your senior customers with Flowhub

 Now that you have best practices under your belt and know how to best serve this golden-age demographic, be sure to have the right tools to execute them.
-Flowhub's business performant software is built to help your staff better segment and target senior citizens with robust features like customizable specials and trackable customer profiles to make every visit more personalized.
+Flowhub's business performant software is built to help your staff better segment and target senior citizens with robust features like customizable Deals and trackable customer profiles to make every visit more personalized.